-Fig. 29 shows results of measurements from each calorimeter for an event, an event that caused an incident energy of almost 48 cal/cm2 at an 18-in working distance which is considerably more than measurements on any of the smaller panels or meters.
+Fig. 23 shows a video frame from this event.
+The event caused an incident energy of almost 48 cal/cm2 at an 18-in working distance which is considerably more than measurements on any of the smaller panels or meters.
 This test configuration had an available bolted fault current of 25.7 kA and a measured average arcing current of 14.8 kA.